Newton Lost at Sea

 Deliverance - Salvation of John Newton

-That day at the helm, March 21, 1748, was a day Newton remembered ever after, for "On that day the Lord sent from on high and delivered me out of deep waters."
+That day at the helm, March 21, 1748, was a day Newton remembered ever after: "On that day the Lord sent from on high and delivered me out of deep waters."
 Many years later, as an old man, Newton wrote in his diary of March 21, 1805: "Not well able to write; but I endeavor to observe the return of this day with humiliation, prayer, and praise."
 Only God's amazing grace could and would take a rude, profane, slave-trading sailor and transform him into a child of God.
 Newton never ceased to stand in awe of God's work in his life.

 New Directions - John Newton's Conversion

-Newton left slave-trading and took the job of tide surveyor at Liverpool, but he began to think he had been called to the ministry.
+Newton left slave trading and took the job of tide surveyor at Liverpool, but he began to think he had been called to the ministry.
 His mother's prayers for her son were answered, and in 1764, at the age of thirty-nine, John Newton began forty-three years of preaching the Gospel of Christ.

 World's Most Famous Hymn - Amazing Grace

-For the Sunday evening services, Newton often composed a hymn which developed the lessons and Scripture for the evening.
+For the Sunday evening services, Newton often composed a hymn that developed the lessons and Scripture for the evening.
 In 1779, two hundred and eighty of these were collected and combined with sixty-eight hymns by Newton's friend and parishioner, William Cowper, and published as the Olney Hymns.
 The most famous of all the Olney Hymns, "Faith's Review and Expectation," grew out of David's exclamation in 1 Chronicles 17:16-17.
 We know it today as "Amazing Grace."
-Several other of the Olney hymns by Newton continues in use today, including "How Sweet the Name of Jesus Sounds," and "Glorious Things of Thee are Spoken."
+Several other Olney hymns by Newton continue in use today, including "How Sweet the Name of Jesus Sounds," and "Glorious Things of Thee are Spoken."

 Rector John Newton - Abolition of Slavery

-Newton lived to be eighty-two years old and continued to preach and have an active ministry until beset by fading health in the last two or three years of his life.
-Even then, Newton never ceased to be amazed by God's grace and told his friends, "My memory is nearly gone; but I remember two things: That I am a great sinner, and that Christ is a great Savior."
+Newton lived to be eighty-two years old and continued to preach and have an active ministry until he was beset by fading health in the last two or three years of his life.
+Newton never ceased to be amazed by God's grace and told his friends, "My memory is nearly gone; but I remember two things: That I am a great sinner, and that Christ is a great Savior."